robotframework/robotframework/doc/schema/README.rst

 XSD 1.1 schemas are more complete than XSD 1.0 schemas but not as widely supported.

-JSON Schema Draft-7 is used instead of the newer Draft 2019-09 due to missing python validator implementations.
+JSON Schema Draft-7 is used instead of the newer Draft 2019-09 due to missing Python validator implementations.
 See difference between Draft-7 and 2019-09 in Release-Nodes__.
-Robot Framework uses python project `jsonschema`__ for validation in utest.
+Robot Framework uses Python project `jsonschema`__ for validation in unit tests.

 __ https://json-schema.org/draft/2019-09/json-schema-core.html
 __ https://json-schema.org/draft/2019-09/release-notes.html